What Are SBA Paycheck Protection Program (PPP) Loans?

 If you applied and have not yet received a Paycheck Protection Program Loan

 If you have previously applied for a PPP loan, you should reach out to your lender (or potential lender) to ask about the status of the application and if it will be processed before the program closes.
 If your application will not be processed before the program closes, you may want to start considering other funding options, such as an SBA Disaster Loan or a traditional term loan.

 At this time, Credibly and many other lenders are no longer able to accept Paycheck Protection Program loans.
 If you need additional or alternative pandemic relief funds, discuss your options with your accountant or bank.
-One alternative is Economic Injury Disaster Loans (EIDL), which the SBA began offering on June 15th for business owners who have been affected by COVID-19.
+One alternative is Economic Injury Disaster Loans (EIDL), which the SBA is offering to business owners who have been affected by COVID-19.
 Any business in all 50 states, Washington D.C. and U.S. territories can apply for an EIDL.
-While EIDLs do not include the same forgiveness provision as the PPP loan, you can apply for an advance of up to $10,000 that does not need to be repaid.

 How Do You Calculate PPP Loan Forgiveness Amount?